Supporting Your Student

 There are several ways for students to explore opportunities and find a program that fits their academic and professional goals.

-- Do an online program search.
-The University uses a platform called “My Study Abroad” to host program brochure pages and process applications.
-Encourage your student to narrow their search by experimenting with the search parameters.
+- Your student can research potential programs by doing an online program search.
+The University uses an online platform called “My Study Abroad” to house program brochure pages and process applications.
+Encourage your student to narrow their search by experimenting with the search parameters and finding programs that align with their personal, academic, and professional goals.

 2. When they apply…